Lamb waves: Guided Lamb waves

-Lamb waves in ultrasonic testing
+In ultrasonic testing

 The purpose of ultrasonic testing is usually to find and characterize individual flaws in the object being tested.
 Such flaws are detected when they reflect or scatter the impinging wave and the reflected or scattered wave reaches the search unit with sufficient amplitude.

 Traditionally, ultrasonic testing has been conducted with waves whose wavelength is very much shorter than the dimension of the part being inspected.
 In this high-frequency-regime, the ultrasonic inspector uses waves that approximate to the infinite-medium longitudinal and shear wave modes, zig-zagging to and from across the thickness of the plate.
-Although the lamb wave pioneers worked on nondestructive testing applications and drew attention to the theory, widespread use did not come about until the 1990s when computer programs for calculating dispersion curves and relating them to experimentally observable signals became much more widely available.
+Although the lamb wave pioneers worked on non-destructive testing applications and drew attention to the theory, widespread use did not come about until the 1990s when computer programs for calculating dispersion curves and relating them to experimentally observable signals became much more widely available.
 These computational tools, along with a more widespread understanding of the nature of Lamb waves, made it possible to devise techniques for nondestructive testing using wavelengths that are comparable with or greater than the thickness of the plate.
 At these longer wavelengths the attenuation of the wave is less so that flaws can be detected at greater distances.

 A major challenge and skill in the use of Lamb waves for ultrasonic testing is the generation of specific modes at specific frequencies that will propagate well and give clean return "echoes".
 This requires careful control of the excitation.
 Techniques for this include the use of comb transducers, wedges, waves from liquid media and electromagnetic acoustic transducers (EMAT's).

-Lamb waves in acousto-ultrasonic testing
+In acousto-ultrasonic testing

 Acousto-ultrasonic testing differs from ultrasonic testing in that it was conceived as a means of assessing damage (and other material attributes) distributed over substantial areas, rather than characterizing flaws individually.
 Lamb waves are well suited to this concept, because they irradiate the whole plate thickness and propagate substantial distances with consistent patterns of motion.

-Lamb waves in acoustic emission testing
+In acoustic emission testing

 Acoustic emission uses much lower frequencies than traditional ultrasonic testing, and the sensor is typically expected to detect active flaws at distances up to several meters.
 A large fraction of the structures customarily testing with acoustic emission are fabricated from steel plate - tanks, pressure vessels, pipes and so on.
 Lamb wave theory is, therefore, the prime theory for explaining the signal forms and propagation velocities that are observed when conducting acoustic emission testing.
-Substantial improvements in the accuracy of AE source location (a major technique of AE testing) can be achieved through good understanding and skillful utilization of the Lamb wave body of knowledge.
+The analysis of Acoustic Emission signals via guided wave theory is referred to as Modal Acoustic Emission (MAE).
+Substantial improvements in the accuracy of source location (a major technique of AE testing) can be achieved through good understanding and skillful utilization of the Lamb wave body of knowledge.